 At Ocean Hills, a majority of our clients stay with us for 30 to 45 days.
 However, this will vary based on your treatment needs.
 Fortunately, most insurance carriers can cover some or all of the costs of residential treatment as an essential health benefit.

 Partial hospitalization programs (PHPs) are a type of outpatient program that requires your participation for several hours a day for five or more days per week.
 Unlike residential treatment, you return home each night after your program is over for the day.

 PHP could be a step-down from residential treatment or your first step after medical detox.
 These programs offer high levels of supervision for those needing additional support during early treatment.

 Are Medications Used for Alcohol and Drug Programs in Long Beach?

 You might use medications during drug and alcohol programs along with behavioral health therapies in a process called medication-assisted treatment (MAT).
-Currently, the Food and Drug Administration (FDA) has approved medications in MAT only for opioids and alcohol use disorders.
+Currently, the Food and Drug Administration (FDA) has approved medications in MAT only for opioid and alcohol use disorders.

 FDA-approved medications for alcohol use disorders include:

 The following medications treat opioid use disorders: